 Call today for your free consultation:

-Military DUI: What to Do for A DUI While in The Armed Forces and How We Fight for You
+Military and Arrested : What to Do While in The Armed Forces and How We Fight for You

-I Got Arrested For A DUI Charge While Serving In The Military, What Should I Do?
+I Got Arrested While Serving In The Military, What Should I Do?

-What will happen if I am arrested and convicted of a DUI offense charge while serving in the military such as the Army, Marines, Navy, Air Force, or National Guard?
-With driving under the influence arrest charges for a military DUI offense, the penalties will likely be far more severe and life-altering than a typical civilian case, when a military service member is convicted for the same type of charges.
-While a DUI case tried in the criminal court can carry on for several months, this same offense prosecuted by the Armed Forces will be typically proceed much faster.
+What will happen if I am arrested and convicted of an offense while serving in the military such as the Army, Marines, Navy, Air Force, or National Guard?
+With a criminal offense, the penalties will likely be far more severe and life-altering than a typical civilian case.
+When a military service member is convicted for the same type of charges.
+While a case tried in the criminal court can carry on for several months, this same offense prosecuted by the Armed Forces will be typically proceed much faster.
+We do not provide representation at Military Facilities, but do handle a charge if in a county in northern California.

-As a recent story published in military news described in how a DUI forever changed a soldier’s career both in the professional and financial cost of the consequences, it is a harsh reminder of the reality of what can happen under the current military law and protocol.
-This is why it is so important to explore every possible option to fight and get a DUI or DWI charge dropped or dismissed, in order to help prevent this negative outcome and long-term stigma from ever happening in the first place.
-Since a drunk or drugged driving case will move quickly and result in severe life-altering penalties if convicted, this is why it is so crucial for any member of the military charged with a DUI offense gets help as soon as possible following an arrest.
+• As a recent story published in military news described in how a criminal charge forever changed a soldier’s career both in the professional and financial cost of the consequences, it is a harsh reminder of the reality of what can happen under the current military law and protocol.
+This is why it is so important to explore every possible option to fight and get a charge dropped or dismissed, in order to help prevent this negative outcome and long-term stigma from ever happening in the first place.

-However it is important to realize that not all DUI arrest charges will go to trial in criminal court.
-Some DUI and DWI cases can get dismissed due to lack of, or improperly collected evidence, and some charges can get plead down to a lesser offenses.
-Having your own specific DUI arrest events analyzed through us online, can help you determine what course of action is most appropriate for your particular situation based upon what took place.
+However it is important to realize that not all arrests will go to trial in criminal court.
+Some cases can get dismissed due to lack of, or improperly collected evidence, and some charges can get plead down to a lesser offenses.
+Having your own specific arrest events analyzed through us , can help you determine what course of action is most appropriate for your particular situation based upon what took place.

 As recent Armed Forces news reports have covered about the true cost of a DUI for servicemen, it is essential to be aware of what will happen if convicted or a guilty plea is entered for this offense.
 When fighting DUI and DWI arrest charges, both your freedom and future with a military career are on the line.
 You should seek legal counsel with us from the best local military defense lawyer nearest you as soon as possible after being charged with a driving under the influence of alcohol or drugs while serving on active duty.
 Beyond possible jail time, mandatory fines, and a driver’s license suspension, you could face other non-judicial punishments, or even face a court-martial.
 This means what you can expect to happen is facing anything from a reprimand to imprisonment and dishonorable discharge.